victornavareno/FaceTracking/README.md

-# Avoid the Squares Game
+# Face Tracking APP using OpenCV and MediaPipe

 An engaging game where the player must avoid randomly moving objects.
 The player’s movement is controlled by tracking their face in real-time using their computer’s camera.